-- The role that your product plays in customer’s life.
+- The role that your product plays in a customer’s life and your customers' context;

 Here at the UXDA, we call this financial UX design.
 We believe this concept is critical to the success of any digital financial product.
 By using this approach with several of our clients and watching their products succeed, we made sure that the correct execution of each step significantly increased product value and eliminated risk.
 And believe me, perfect execution is dozen times more important than any brilliant idea.
 Ask Apple.

 In several cases, making the design a top priority allowed our clients to open their businesses up to a broad range of opportunities that ensured successful digital transformation and empowered in-house innovation.

 Only 2.5% of companies complete their projects 100% successfully, according to a PwC study of over 10,640 projects.
 The Design Pyramid helps to detect “bottlenecks” in designing the new product before it is too late.